Biography

 The Blood of Others: Alan Bardos Interviews Graham Hurley

 Graham Hurley your new novel The Blood of Others, is a thriller about the disastrous raid on Dieppe in August 1942.
-What was it that drew you to the story?A while ago, as a documentary producer with ITV, I made a series of revisionist films to mark various WW2 anniversaries.
-The first of them, Comrades in ...
+What was it that drew you to the story?A while ago, as a documentary producer with ITV, I made ...